 Quick Summary

-1. There are Lots of Ways of Running Software Projects
+1. There are Lots of Ways to Running Software Projects

-There are lots of diﬀerent ways to look at a project in-flight.
-For example, metrics such as “number of open tickets”, “story points”, “code coverage” or “release cadence” give us a numerical feel for how things are going and what needs to happen next.
+There are lots of different ways to look at a project in-flight.
+For example, metrics such as “number of open tickets”, “story points”, “code coverage”, or “release cadence” give us a numerical feel of how things are going and what needs to happen next.
 We also judge the health of projects by the practices used on them, such as Continuous Integration, Unit Testing or Pair Programming.

-Software methodologies, then, are collections of tools and practices: “Agile”, “Waterfall”, “Lean” or “Phased Delivery” all prescribe diﬀerent approaches to running a project, and are opinionated about the way they think projects should be done and the tools that should be used.
+Software methodologies, then, are collections of tools and practices: “Agile”, “Waterfall”, “Lean” or “Phased Delivery”, all prescribe different approaches to running a project and are opinionated about the way they think projects should be done and the tools that should be used.

-None of these is necessarily more “right” than another - they are suitable on diﬀerent projects at diﬀerent times.
+None of these is necessarily more “right” than another - they are suitable for different projects at different times.

 A key question then is: how do we select the right tools for the job?